-The status of climbing operations at Bodie Island Lighthouse will be announced in mid-April.
+The status of climbing operations at Bodie Island Lighthouse will be announced in early May.

 Due to an interior paint removal project, the Cape Hatteras Lighthouse will not be available to climb until at least later this summer.
-An announcement on the status of climbing operations will be made in May.
+An announcement on the status of climbing operations will be made in late spring/early summer 2021.

 There are three historic lighthouses located in the park.
 Both the Cape Hatteras Lighthouse and the Bodie Island Lighthouse are open seasonally for self-guided climbs.
 The third lighthouse, the Ocracoke Island Lighthouse, is not open for climbing.